 » Retirement Calculator

-Use this retirement calculator to test different retirement planning questions without switching tools.
-You can estimate how much you may need at retirement, how much to save, how much income your savings can support, and how long withdrawals may last under one set of assumptions.
+Use this retirement calculator to test several retirement planning questions in one place.
+You can estimate how much you may need at retirement, how much to save, how much income your savings can support, and how long withdrawals may last.

-The calculator combines retirement ages, life expectancy, investment return, inflation, retirement income targets, and savings contributions into practical planning outputs.
-It also shows a year-by-year balance path so you can see how assumptions affect both the accumulation phase and retirement drawdown.
+The calculator combines retirement age, life expectancy, investment return, inflation, retirement income targets, and savings contributions into practical planning outputs.
+It also shows a year-by-year balance path so you can see how assumptions affect both accumulation and drawdown.

 Find value